rcyou/ux-work/src/posts/parenting-is-not-a-kpi.md

 # {{ primaryTitle }}

-_<b>Note:</b> This post originally <a href="https://www.linkedin.com/posts/rcyou_parenting-hiring-metrics-activity-7378514284210941952-aMmC" target="_blank">appeared on LinkedIn on September 29, 2025</a>.
-But I've reposted it here so it has a permanent home outside the feed._
+_**Note:** This post originally <a href="https://www.linkedin.com/posts/rcyou_parenting-hiring-metrics-activity-7378514284210941952-aMmC" target="_blank">appeared on LinkedIn on September 29, 2025</a>.
+But I've republished it here so it has a permanent home outside the feed._

 <figure class="large spacing-top">
     <img class="border" src="{{'/images/blog/parenting-metrics.jpg' | url }}" alt="A fake role on LinkedIn listing parenting as a job.
 Caregiver 2 (Preschool): Actively driving early development initiatives, optimizing daily workflows, and fostering skill acquisition.
 Achieved 100% proficiency in alphabet recognition Recently improved numeracy engagement by 68%.
 Skills applied: Emotional Intelligence (EQ) coaching, Talent Development & Training, and +3 skills">